 Q. What is the focus of the percussion department at Oberlin?

 A. I teach orchestral as well as general percussion.
 Contemporary music also has an important place in the curriculum.
 I think it is important to get a well rounded percussion education at the undergraduate level.
 The time to specialize in timpani or marimba is when you go to grad-school.
 Perhaps this could best be illustrated by telling you that I have had two students attending grad school at Yale.
 One is studying as a marimba specialist and the other as a multiple-percussionist.
 However, I use orchestral repertoire to teach the basics and let students work with more diligence on whichever instrument they have an affinity for.
 You should know that I have former students in playing timpani and percussion in symphonies, teaching at Universities and playing in New Music ensembles.
 Students pick their own direction although I do stress a well-rounded and balanced percussion education.
 Three recent graduates are studying with Steve Schick and another is at Temple Universoty studying with Alan Abel so the range of interest is wide.
+My ojective is to teach students to analyze complex systems, communicate intricate ideas, think critically, make sound judgments and perform at the highest level

 Q. Are there many opportunities to study jazz vibes and ethnic percussion while at Oberlin?